Why The Answer to “How Long Should a Resume Be?” Hasn’t Changed

 The truth is that one-page resumes are generally preferred by hiring professionals for good reasons — the one-page format forces the candidate to focus on the most relevant details and makes it easier for the recruiter or hiring manager to scan for the needed skills, certifications, abilities, and experience.

-We reached out to several hiring managers and recruiters and got similar input from everyone: Resumes are meant to be concise.
+We reached out to several hiring managers and recruiters and asked them how long should a resume be.
+We got similar input from everyone: Resumes are meant to be concise.

 There are some exceptions to the rule (experienced candidates can get away with longer resumes and there are specialized types of resumes for fields like government and academia), but when in doubt, keep your resume focused and down to a page.

 You’ll get the answer to how long should a resume be when you consider the six-second rule: Recruiters spend an average of six seconds reading your resume.

 A concise resume will grab the reviewer’s attention by highlighting the most valuable information and leaving out distractions, fluff, and bloated bullet points.